YoshuaNazir/Algorithms/Progress tracker for Jeremy/Progress tracker October 11th.md

 * Reading the official Unittest manual from python to create tests.
 * Reading about classes and inheritance on webschool to reinforce mu capacity to create successfull test.
-* Plan to continue reading the 8th chapter of Chapter 8 of > La logica de la programacion.
+* Went back and read Chapter  of > La logica de la programacion.
 * Created a successful test for Decision excercise 1.

 Issues: